 Consequences of not filing 1099s

 What if you pay $600 or more to some service providers and you do NOT file the required 1099-MISC forms?
 If you are audited, the Internal Revenue Service could fine you $100, or up to $250, if they believe your failure to file the 1099 was due to intentional disregard of the law.
 The IRS could also try to deny the income tax deduction.
-However, if you can prove that you paid the amount you claim on your tax return, and show that it is a valid business expense, you are be entitled to the deduction.
-At an audit the IRS will want to know the name and contact information of the service provider.
+However, if you can prove that you paid the amount you claim on your tax return, and show that it is a valid business expense, you are entitled to the deduction.
+The auditor will want the name and contact information of the service provider.

-California residents: The Franchise Tax Board, unlike the IRS, MAY DISALLOW your income tax deduction for amounts paid to a service provider if you fail to report the payments on either a Form W-2 or a Form 1099-MISC.
+California residents: The Franchise Tax Board, unlike the IRS, MAY DISALLOW a California income tax deduction for amounts paid to a service provider if you fail to report the payments on either a Form W-2 or a Form 1099-MISC.

 Getting the Necessary Forms